qjk5736/example_codes/README.md

 	a library object which is then linked to the driver.
 The simple CMakeLists.txt is included.

+## views_and_Fibonacci

+	A little fun with Fibonacci numbers.
+This code generates a vector Fibonacci numbers and uses std::ranges and std::views syntax to square the evens and odds in separate functions with Lambda expressions.
+Compile from the command line but you will need a C++20 capable compiler with std::views.

 # 2) Fortran

 ## GaussJordanTest